 While it’s not guaranteed, keeping your business’s funds in more than location may help protect you if criminals hack into one of your accounts.
 At a minimum, you should ask your bank about adding protections to your account when you open it.

-The Cons of Opening More than One Business Bank Account:
+The Cons of Opening Numerous Business Bank Accounts:

 1. Requires More Effort to Manage